Helpful Tips for Welcoming a Pet Home

 November 14, 2022🞄

-When welcoming your new pet home, it can be hard to remember that they are entering an entirely new environment.
-For prey species, new environments mean countless perceived new threats.
+When welcoming your new pet home, remember that they are entering an entirely new environment.
+For prey species, new environments can mean countless new things that could be perceived as threats.
 As a new pet parent, it is your job to help your pet to acclimate to your home’s sounds, smells, and sights in small increments over time.

-Many pet parents find that their pets may startle and run and hide when there are strange sounds or sudden noises, such as loud music or TV, loud speaking, or things falling to the ground.
-Be conscientious during the first week your new pet is home and do what you can to keep noise levels moderate.
-After a week has passed, make it a goal to introduce normal noise levels slowly over time.
+Many pet parents find that their pets may startle and hide when there are strange sounds or sudden noises.
+Objects dropping to the ground, music, fireworks, or a loud TV can trigger this flighty behavior.
+Be conscientious during the first week your new pet is home, and do what you can to keep noise levels moderate.
+After a week has passed, make it a goal to slowly introduce normal noise levels.

-Resist the Urge to Pick Up or Pet Them for the First Few Days
+Resist the Urge to Pick Up or Pet them Immediately

 New pets are exciting, but it’s essential to put their best interest ahead of your personal enjoyment.
 While your pet is adjusting to your home—and while you are working on building trust between each other—it is best to not attempt picking them up and snuggling with them.
-Instead, interact with your pet in small ways.
+Instead, interact with your pet in small ways, such as offering them a healthy treat or hand-feeding them their daily leafy greens or veggies

 Introductions with exotic companion mammals aren’t just a singular event.
-Your goal with your new pet should be to build a trusting relationship, and building this trust takes many, many positive interactions over time.
+Your goal with your new pet should be to build a trusting relationship, and building this trust takes many consistently positive interactions.

-When introducing yourself to your pet, always offer some food.
-This can be a small treat, but can also include a tasty-looking leaf or seed head from their hay.
-Chances are your pet may already be hiding, or may run to the safety of their hideout when you approach their enclosure.
+When introducing yourself to your pet, always offer them species-safe foods.
+This can be a small treat, but can also include a tasty-looking leaf or seed head from their hay if they’re an herbivore.
+Chances are, your pet may already be hiding, or may run to the safety of their hideout when you approach their enclosure.
 Offer the food at the opening of the hideout, and they may take it.

 Provide Easy, Ample Access to Food, Water, and Shelter

-While enriching options for foraging for food and hay will provide your pet with hours of fun in the future, now is not the time to provide any type of puzzle or challenge to your pet when they’re trying to access their food.
+While enriching options for foraging for food and hay will provide your pet with hours of fun in the future, now is not the time to provide any type of puzzle or challenge for food access.

 • Offer fortified food in an easy-to-reach bowl

-• Provide ample amounts of fresh hay is available in an easy-to-use hay feeder as well as in various locations on the floor near their hideout
+• Provide ample amounts of fresh hay in an easy-to-use hay feeder, as well as in various locations on the floor near their hideout

 • Make sure water is available and visible near the opening of your pet’s hideout

-Adjusting to a new home can be more stressful for some individuals than for others.
-Depending on your pet’s stress level, this can sometimes result in a pet not eating or drinking enough.
+Adjusting to a new home can be more stressful for some individuals than others.
+Depending on your pet’s stress level, this can sometimes result in not eating or drinking enough food or water.
 During this adjustment period, closely watch how much food and water your pet is eating and drinking.

-If their condition does not improve quickly, it’s possible your pet will need to be an exotics-savvy veterinarian.
-We have a blog about rabbit and guinea pig output here for further reference.
+If their condition does not improve quickly, your pet will need to be seen by an exotics-savvy veterinarian.

 View the Association of Exotic Mammal Veterinarians’ website if you do not yet have an exotics vet appointment lined up.

 As much as we all want to shower new pets with an abundance of treats, large amounts of these delectable foods may cause GI upset.
-Make sure to introduce any new foods in small amounts.
-It’s important to remember that treats should only make up a small percentage of your pet’s daily diet.
+Make sure to introduce any new foods in small amounts, especially when it comes to fruits, which are very high in sugar.
+Treats should only make up a small percentage of your pet’s daily diet.

 Depending on where your pet came from, you may make the decision to change the brand or type of food you plan to offer.
-When this is the case, it’s important to remember that your pet’s digestive systems is used to a certain formulation of ingredients.
-Sudden changes to diet can result in digestive upset, leading to a variety of issues.
-Additionally, prey species (including rabbits, guinea pigs, chinchillas, and other species) can sometimes interpret sudden changes to their diet as a threat, resulting in picky eating.
+Your pet’s digestive system is used to a certain formulation of ingredients, and this warrants a careful diet transition from one type of food to another, as sudden changes to their diet can result in digestive upset or picky eating behaviors.

 Related Posts